-The charm of the Nafplio Old town lies in the narrow cobblestone alleys, Ottoman era fountains, elegant Venetian houses and flower-decorated balconies.
-The heart of the old town is the Syntagma Square with some historic monuments and buildings, like the Archaeological Museum and Turkish Mosques.
+The charm of Nafplio Old town lies in the narrow cobblestone alleys, Ottoman era fountains, elegant Venetian houses and flower-decorated balconies.
+The heart of the old town is the Syntagma Square with some historical monuments and buildings, like the Archaeological Museum and Turkish Mosques.
 Another important square is the Three Admiral’s Square next to the Town Hall.
 After exploring the old town alleys, head to the waterfront, and follow the coastline walking route, the Arvanitia promenade, to walk around the peninsula and enjoy the scenery.
 The promenade that ends in a small square above Arvanitia beach is about 1 km long, and the setting beneath the cliffs of Acronauplia is really beautiful.

 The handsome Palamidi Fortress dominates Nafplio, standing on a hill above the town, 216 meters above sea level.
 It can be reached using the road on the backside of the hill, but the “right” way is to climb up the steep steps with awesome views.
 It is said that there are 999 steps up; we didn’t count but it was a breath-taking climb for sure.
 The well-preserved fortress was built between 1711-1714 by Venetians, but conquered by the Turks already 1715.
 After Greek Revolution, the fortress served for decades as a prison.

 Originally part of city defenses, the picturesque Bourtzi Fortress is situated on the rocky islet of Agioi Theodoroi in front of the old town and the port.
 It was built by Venetians in 1471 and later worked as a prison.
 In summer season (and usually in winter too, but more irregularly) you can reach the fortress by boat from Nafplio Port.
 Entrance to the fortress is free, but the boat ride costs few euros per person.